-The District 8 Conference for 2021 is scheduled for Friday July 30 and Saturday July 31 online via Zoom Meeting.
-Registration is now open, with a $15 fee for members of NAP (all NAP members are welcome to attend, regardless of district) and $25 for non-members (includes Provisional status).
+The District 8 Conference for 2021 is scheduled for this coming Friday July 30 and Saturday July 31 online via Zoom Meeting.
+Registration is still open online through midnight Thursday 7/29, with a $15 fee for members of NAP (all NAP members are welcome to attend, regardless of district) and $25 for non-members (includes Provisional status).
 A special reduced rate is available for attendees from China; please contact the event facilitator for details.

-Note: All times listed are Pacific Daylight Time which also corresponds to Arizona Time.
-Please be sure to adjust the times for your time zone.
+Note: All times listed here are Pacific Daylight Time which also corresponds to Arizona Time.
+Please be sure to adjust the times for your time zone – see the “Meeting Schedule With Time Zones” above.

 Can’t Register Online?